bhavinpt/vending-machine-verification/README.md

 - [**RETURNED_EXTRA_COIN**] : Returned extra coin 10
 - [**RETURNED_COIN_WHEN_EMPTY**] : Returned coin 25 when it was empty
 - [**RETURNED_EXTRA_COIN**] : Returned extra coin 25

+The DUT is omitted in this repo as it belongs to the professor.
+But you can find UVM testbench, simulation log, and waveforms in this repo.